manju690/ANS/wiUpdatingRoles.md

 ## Stage 1

-## Updating Roles Procedure In ANS-MAR Under VRA Environment
+## Updating Roles Procedure In VRA Resources

 ## Stage 1.1
      -  For updating roles in Blueprint , Log on to the VRA Service Broker